MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * align logo in navigation
+  * when you click the 'about mybord' link, hide the popover
   * have session be remembered by user
   * when logging in, cards show up before loading is done ... this is if you login, logout, and login, all as part of the same session?